ZipLoRA: Any Subject in Any Style by Effectively Merging LoRAs: Experiments

 \textbf{Controlling the extent of stylization. }Our optimization-based method directly provides a scalar weight value for each column of the LoRA update, thus eliminating a need for tuning and adjustments for obtaining reasonable results.
 However, we can still allow the strength of object and style content to be varied for added controllability.
 One can attenuate the style layer weights by multiplying them with an additional scalar multiplier $w_s$ to limit the contribution of the style in the final output.
 As shown in Fig.~\ref{fig:style_control}, this allows for a smooth control over the extent of stylization as $w_s$ varies between $0$ to $1$.

 \textbf{Ability to produce the reference object and the style.} Apart from producing accurate stylizations, an ideal LoRA merge should also preserve the ability to generate individual object and style correctly.
-This way, a merged LoRA model can also be used as a replacement of both the individual LoRAs, or as a Mixture-of-Expert model.
+This way, a merged LoRA model can also be used as a replacement of both the individual LoRAs.
 As shown in Fig.~\ref{fig:moe}, our approach retains the original behavior of both the models and can accurately generate specific structural and stylistic elements of each constituent LoRA, while direct merge fails.

+\textbf{Limitations/failure cases.} For some style reference images, instead of capturing just the style, SDXL style-tuning incorrectly captures the subject as well. \name{} fails to disentangle such styles further, thus the content of style reference can leak into the stylization outputs.
+For example, as shown in Fig.~\ref{fig:fail}, SDXL style-tuning fails to disentangle the cliff from the watercolor painting style, and \name{} ends up producing the cliff in the background in all the stylizations.